Microtransaction: Social

 Peer pressure is not the only way children's social gaming experiences are altered.
 As noted in both the Parent Zone report and the Children's Commissioner's assessment, children who play Fortnite, explained that classism, as in discrimination against people of different economic and social classes, exists among the players of the game.
 Some children fear that if they have the free 'default' skin in Fortnite, no one, friends nor random strangers, will want to play with them as the default skin is seen as a symbol of a player being bad at the game.
 The default skin is used as judgement and an insult against the player whose in-game avatar wears it, too.
 Players wearing default skins are considered 'financially poor' and very 'uncool' by their peers and the game's community, so children spend money on microtransactions in order to avoid having that 'tag' or target on them.

 The media that children consume outside of the game can also affect their social interactions and in-game spending.
 A popular mode of entertainment for children is watching YouTube videos of other people playing their favorite games.
-In the case of FIFA, children watch their favorite and most popular YouTubers constantly open player packs in the Ultimate Team game mode.
-Unlike the children however, the YouTubers have a lot more money to spend on packs as creating entertaining YouTube videos are their jobs and major source of income.
-The children watch in anticipation, wondering what rare players the pack may produce.
-Then, they see the jubilant, over-the-top screaming and reactions from the YouTuber, which makes the children happy, too, despite them not actually getting the player themselves.
-As a result, they go into the game and spend a lot of money buying player packs hoping to get a rare player just like the YouTuber that they just watched.
+In the case of FIFA, children may watch a popular YouTubers constantly open player packs in the Ultimate Team game mode; unlike the children, the said content creators have the money to pay for the packs, due to YouTube being their major source of income.